Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 [Location still to be determined]

 ### 5.9 Flowchart <a name="flowchart"></a>
-Create a flowchart showing all the areas and screens that will need to be created.

 Below is the basic outline of how we imagine the game world.
 The world is open, meaning that each section of the map is accessible from the get-go.
 Each area has a subset of meaningful interactions.

 The following is an example of how such an event might be structured: